-Kynurenic acid (KYNA) plays a significant role in maintaining normal brain function, and abnormalities in KYNA levels have been associated with various central nervous system disorders.
+Kynurenic acid (KYNA) plays a significant role in maintaining normal brain function and abnormalities in KYNA levels have been associated with various central nervous system disorders.
 Confirmation of its causality in human diseases requires safe and effective modulation of central KYNA levels in the clinic.
-The kynurenine aminotransferases (KAT) II enzyme represents an attractive target for pharmacologic modulation of central KYNA levels; however, KAT II and KYNA turnover kinetics, which could contribute to the duration of pharmacologic effect, have not been reported.
-In this study, the kinetics of central KYNA-lowering effect in rats and nonhuman primates (NHPs, Cynomolgus macagues) was investigated using multiple KAT II irreversible inhibitors as pharmacologic probes.
-Mechanistic pharmacokinetic-pharmacodynamic analysis of in vivo responses to irreversible inhibition quantitatively revealed that

-1) KAT II turnover is relatively slow [16-76 hours' half-life $(t{1/2})$ ], whereas KYNA is cleared more rapidly from the brain (<1 hour $t{1/2}$ ) in both rats and NHPs, 2) KAT II turnover is slower in NHPs than in rats (76 hours vs. 16 hours $t{1/2}$ , respectively), and 3) the percent contribution of KAT II to KYNA formation is constant (~80%) across rats and NHPs.
+The kynurenine aminotransferases (KAT) II enzyme represents an attractive target for pharmacological modulation of central KYNA levels.
+However, KAT II and KYNA turnover kinetics, which could contribute to the duration of pharmacological effect, have not been reported.
+In this study, the kinetics of central KYNA lowering effect in rat and non-human primate (NHP, cynomolgus macaques) were investigated using multiple KAT II irreversible inhibitors as pharmacological probes.
+Mechanistic pharmacokinetic pharmacodynamic analysis of in vivo responses to irreversible inhibition quantitatively revealed 1) KAT II turnover is relatively slow (16 - 76 hours half life (T1/2)) while KYNA is more rapidly cleared from brain (<1 hour T1/2) in both rat and NHP; 2) KAT II turnover is slower in NHP than in rat (76 vs. 16 hours T1/2, respectively); 3) Percent contribution of KAT II to KYNA formation is constant (~80%) across rat and NHP.
 Additionally, modeling results enabled establishment of in vitro-in vivo correlation for both enzyme turnover rates and drug potencies.
-In summary, quantitative translational analysis confirmed the feasibility of central KYNA modulation in humans.
-Model-based analysis, where system-specific properties and drug-specific properties are mechanistically separated from in vivo responses, enabled quantitative understanding of the KAT II-KYNA pathway, as well as assisted development of promising candidates to test KYNA hypothesis in humans.
+In summary, quantitative translational analysis confirmed feasibility of central KYNA modulation in human.
+Model-based analysis, where system-specific properties and drug-specific properties are mechanistically separated from in vivo responses, enabled quantitative understanding of KAT II - KYNA pathway as well as assisted development of promising candidates to test KYNA hypothesis in humans.